- Deep tillage is not a generally recommended farm practice in Saskatchewan;

 Deep ripping of Solonetzic soils loosens the solonetzic layer, but results in only a limited amount of soil mixing.
 Sodium in the solonetzic layer is not displaced and in time the layer will reform.
 On the other hand, deep ripping is considerably less expensive, making it feasible to be periodically repeated.

-Combined results from Alberta and Saskatchewan indicate wheat yield increases of approximately 269 to 673 kg/ha (four to ten bushels per acre) per year from deep plowing and 202 to 404 kg/ha (three to six bushels per acre) per year from deep ripping.
+Combined results from Alberta and Saskatchewan from the 1980s indicate wheat yield increases of approximately 269 to 673 kg/ha (four to ten bushels per acre) per year from deep plowing and 202 to 404 kg/ha (three to six bushels per acre) per year from deep ripping.
 The yield increases vary from year to year, showing large yield increases in dry years and small yield increases in wet years.